 Late Entries will also be accepted at this location (Individuals, Families, cash payment only).

-There will be two Start times: 9am and 9:10am. for the main race and 9.45am for the mini race
+There will be two Start times: 9am and 9:10am for the main race and 9.45am for the family trail run.

 With electronic timing mats at the Start and Finish there is no handicap in starting with